+AGENCY NAME:

+DATE:

-AGENCY NAME: DATE: LOCAL COORDINATION EFFORTS 1.
-What do you see as the greatest barrier to coordi area? ination and mobility in your service 2.
-What strengths do you see in coordination efforts transportation in your service area? of public and human service 3.
-In your assessment, what enhancements are mos public and human service transportation in your ser 4.
-If there are any other issues, concerns, or informat to address them in the space provided below. ion relevant to this topic, please feel free
+LOCAL COORDINATION EFFORTS

+1. What do you see as the greatest barrier to coordination and mobility in your service area?

+2. What strengths do you see in coordination efforts of public and human service transportation in your service area?

+3. In your assessment, what enhancements are most needed to improve the coordination of public and human service transportation in your service area?

+4. If there are any other issues, concerns, or information relevant to this topic, please feel free to address them in the space provided below.